 Sell-Side Mergers and Acquisitions (M&A)

-I will also recommend you to first read the one on Strategy and the Proper Use of M&A. On the Norwegian version of this web site (here) you will find a series of 13 white papers (not yet translated into English) coving a complete framework for general negotiation and tactics.
+Prior to reading this article I recommend that you read about General M&A, ans this one on Strategy and the Proper Use of M&A. On the Norwegian web site you will find a series of 13 white papers (not yet translated into English), coving a complete framework for general negotiation and tactics (here).

 Sell-side and buy-side M&A are obviously different, but this difference goes deeper than most managers realize.
 For acquisition processes (see this article on Buy-side M&A ), strategy alignment, post-merger integrations, approach tactics and risk management are keys to success.

 For divestitures and trade sales the strategic themes are secondary (although by no means irrelevant), and negotiations and tactical skills are primary success factors.